registerguard/ads-on-demand/README.md

 ##### What's the trick?

-After many moons of research (see below) we ended up using `<iframe>`s to serve our ads.
+After many moons of research ([see below](https://github.com/registerguard/ads-on-demand#state-of-the-repo)) we ended up using `<iframe>`s to serve our ads.

 We even [built a Django app](https://github.com/registerguard/django-ad-manager) to help us serve our ads to our network of sites.

-In situations where we can't use `<iframe>`s, we put our CSS's show/hide within the ad creative itself!
-The advantage here is that the ad gets counted only once, though, the disadvantage is that we're loading twice the assets for any one viewport size/range.
+In situations where we can't use `<iframe>`s (e.g. a pushdown), we put our CSS's show/hide within the ad creative itself!
+The advantage here is that the ad gets counted only once!
+Though, the disadvantage is that we're loading twice the assets for any one viewport size/range.

 ---